photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 If your database files get corrupted frequently, it is usually because they are stored on an unreliable device such as a USB flash drive or a shared network folder.

-- Make sure not to open the same database files with more than one server instance.
+- Make sure not to open the same database files with more than one server instance
-- To share a database over a network, run the database server directly on the remote server instead of sharing database files.
+- To share a database over a network, run the database server directly on the remote server instead of sharing database files
-- To repair your tables after you have moved the files to a local disk, you can [start MariaDB with `--innodb-force-recovery=1`](https://mariadb.com/kb/en/innodb-recovery-modes/), similar to how you recover a lost root password as described above.
+- To repair your tables after you have moved the files to a local disk, you can [start MariaDB with `--innodb-force-recovery=1`](https://mariadb.com/kb/en/innodb-recovery-modes/), similar to how you recover a lost root password as described above

 ### Linux Kernel Security ###